 When asked what prompted her to finish her degree, Sheila explained, “I think sometimes in our lives we are given a second chance to achieve those goals that we never thought possible.”
 For Sheila, the goal of finishing her college education was one she put on the back burner for decades, and it was the death of her mother that brought the dream to the top of her priority list.
 “In the six weeks the laborious task of settling my mother’s estate took, my life changed.
 Returning to the job market part-time, I found myself with time, resources, and a desire to achieve those things that were important to me, including finishing my degree.”

-Part of what made finishing her degree such a priority was Sheila’s desire to set a good example for her two children (she has a 21-year-old son and a 15-year-old daughter).
+Part of what made finishing her degree such a priority was Sheila’s desire to set a good example for her two children.
 “I want them to go to college, but I really want them to realize that higher education is so important that thousands of adults, regardless of their age, are making sacrifices to finish their degrees, if not for that ‘perfect’ job they always wanted, then to be satisfied that they have achieved some of their lives’ goals.”

 Once enrolled, Sheila was surprised to discover how much her courses impacted her personal life.
-Her first course, PSY 202 Adult Development and Life Assessment, focused in part on goal setting and strategies to achieve those goals.
+Her first course focused in part on goal setting and strategies to achieve those goals.
 “The journey of that first course helped me let go of the past and create my own journey for the rest of my life.
 After that course, I was determined to continue until I had my degree.”

-In May 2010 Sheila achieved her dream, and graduated with honors.
+In May 2010 Sheila achieved her dream, and graduated with honors at age 48.
 “The support of God and of my husband made it all possible.
 It was a fantastic experience to walk across that stage with my fellow graduates, many of whom, like me, had never been on the campus before, but felt a connection to it anyway.”